prashant-ramcharan/courgette-jvm/README.md

 * Create a pool of devices based on `mobileDevice` and will automatically allocate a randomly selected available device for each parallel test.
 * Determine the optimal parallel threads based on the sum of devices defined in `mobileDevice`.
 The sum of `mobileDevice` will take precedence over `threads` defined in the Courgette runner.
 * Expose the device name, parallel port and uuid (_if provided_) during the runtime of each parallel test.
+* If mobileDeviceType is `SIMULATOR_AND_REAL_DEVICE` then Courgette will allocate a real device for tests tagged with any matching tag defined in Courgette option `realMobileDeviceTag` and allocate a simulator for all other tests.

 Notes: